pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 **Exercise 5:**
 Is there an alpha diversity metric that estimates the completeness of our sample diversity differently than the other metrics?
 If so, which one is it?
 Does this metric estimate a higher or lower sample diversity compared to the other metrics?

->Exercise 5 key
-1 pt yes, shannon entropy
-1 pt it estimates higher sample diversity

 **Exercise 6:**
 __a.__ With Sample ID as the category, have we sequenced the full diversity possible for each sample?
 How do you know?
 Please indicate which metric(s) you used for your answer.

->Exercise 5 KEY
-0.5 pt No
-0.5 pt Plots are still linear and have not reached a plateau indicating that complete sampling depth has not been achieved. (this holds true for all metrics except shannon entropy)

 __b.__ For Cultivar and Treatment, have we sequenced the full diversity of the various sites for all samples?
 How do you know?

->KEY
-0.5 pt no (cultivar is near completely sampled in pd_whole_tree) 0.5 pt plots are still linear (not a complete plateau)

 __c.__ Which treatment had higher phylogenetic diversity?
 Which cultivar had higher phylogenetic diversity?

->KEY
-0.5 pt cultivar - unclear, all are comparable, nipponbare early has the highest observed species slightly 0.5 treatment - 1mm soil by far

 Now we will look at the diversity between our samples which is known as the beta diversity by plotting principal components and UPGMA trees.